eypkllas/WorldVisitedMap/README.md

 ## Technologies Used

+## Technologies Used

 - **D3.js**: For creating and manipulating the geojson map.
-- **JavaScript**: Used for handling interactions and data management.
+- **JavaScript**: Used for handling interactions.
 - **GeoJSON**: Utilized for the geographical features data necessary for mapping.
+- **HTML**: Provides the structure of the web page and integrates the SVG elements used for the interactive map.
+- **CSS**: Styles the visual elements of the page, including the map and user interface controls, ensuring a pleasant and intuitive user experience.